Rubus ursinus, Pacific blackberry,

 Most effective in stabilizing a creek bank or the edges of a bioswale or banks of a flood basin.

 Rubus ursinus tolerates clay and seasonal flooding.

-Rubus ursinus's foliage color is green and type is deciduous.
+Foliage of Rubus ursinus has color green and is deciduous.

-Rubus ursinus's flower color is white and has a fragrance.
+Flower of Rubus ursinus has color white and has a fragrance.